E 66 road (United Arab Emirates): Exits (From Dubai)

+Exits (To Dubai)

 History

-In 2010, the road had been revamped in two phases.
+In 2010, authorities in the Emirate of Abu Dhabi revamped the road in two phases.
 The first phase contained 3 lanes in each direction, and stretched 23 km from Al-Towayya to Al-Masaken.
 The second phase contained 4 lanes in each direction, and stretched 42 km from Al-Masaken to Al-Faqa'.
-In November 2018, under the directives of Sheikh Mohammed bin Zayed Al Nahyan, the road was renamed after Sheikh Tahnoun.
+In November 2018, under the directives of Sheikh Mohamed bin Zayed Al Nahyan, the road was renamed after Sheikh Tahnoun.

+In 2022, authorities undertook a project worth $ 544.9 million or AED 2 billion to improve the traffic flow in Dubai.
+Spanning 17 km from the intersection with the road to Ras Al-Khor to the intersection with the Emirates Road, the highway was widened from 3 lanes on each side to 6 lanes on each side, or 12 lanes in total, and 6 main interchanges were built.
+The interchanges stretch for 11.5 km, and have ramps and bridges.
+This part of the highway was opened by Sheikh Hamdan bin Mohammed Al Maktoum on Sunday the 29th of May.